Yukon NWT Nunavut Homeschool Comparison: Territorial Laws Side by Side

 Curriculum and Credentialing

 NWT Senior Secondary Diploma: Requires 100 credits.
-The NWT issues its own diploma; credits can include NWT-specific courses (Hunter Education is a 3-credit high school option), academic courses, and cultural learning documentation.
+The NWT issues its own diploma; the pathway includes NWT-specific courses (Hunter Education is a 3-credit high school option), academic courses, and documented planning for cultural learning outcomes.

 Yukon Secondary School Diploma: Yukon has a separate diploma framework.
 The recent change allowing Elder-assessed cultural learning credits is particularly relevant for First Nations families.
 High school completion can include community and land-based learning formally recognized for credit.